Nasima-Islam-Bithi/NoiseNet-model/README.md

 ---

 ## 📁 Data
-Point `image_dir` to a folder containing RGB images:
+We used Flickr30k, COCO and CelebA datasets seperately for training.
+We point `image_dir` to a folder containing RGB images for COCO dataset:
 ```python
 image_dir = r'D:/.../coco_train/train2017'
 ```